conormkelly/express-starter/readme.md

 ## Tests

-There is a suite of unit tests written for the controller methods.
+There is a suite of unit tests written for the controller methods and validation middleware.
 *Integration / smoke tests with Postman to follow.*

 ```sh